How To Date A Polygamous Couple

 This is the simplest way of showing your sincere interest.

 Always do what you say you will do.
-This is true for any relationship, but if you've dating a polygamous couple then dependability is an important quality.
+This is true for any relationship, but if you're dating a polygamous couple then dependability is an important quality.
 Don't say you will call and then not call.
 If you're not ready to meet, simply say that.
-Everyone interested in polygamy knows that it's a big step to actually meet for the first time.
+Everyone interested in polygamy dating knows that it's a big step to actually meet for the first time.
 Very, very few couples will end a young relationship simply because the woman isn't ready to meet as soon as they are ready.
-You can stick with phone calls and video chats until you feel comfortable.
+You can stick with phone calls and video chats on the dating site until you feel comfortable.
 It shouldn't be a big problem, so never start making arrangements to meet before you are ready.